bassyboi/tornado-records-australia/README.md

 ## Additional Features

 - **Edit Placemark Descriptions:** Right-click on a point, select **Properties**, and edit the description.
 - **Adjust Visibility:** Toggle the checkboxes next to layers or points to show or hide them.
+This can help focus on specific areas or data points, making it easier to analyze relevant information.
 - **Export Changes:** After editing, you can export the updated file by right-clicking the folder under "My Places" and selecting **Save Place As**.

 By following these steps, you can easily load, view, and interact with your KML data in Google Earth Pro.